 More Information >

-The NI Engineering Impact Awards is our annual technical paper contest.
-Hundreds of engineers, scientists, and researchers from around the globe submit papers featuring their most impactful and technically challenging applications created with NI software and hardware.
+The NI Engineering Impact Awards is an annual technical paper contest for which engineers, scientists, and researchers from around the globe submit papers featuring their most impactful and technically challenging applications created with NI software and hardware.
 The contest culminates in a truly awe-inspiring event during NIWeek that showcases the year’s top applications and honors the brilliant minds that created them.

-This is your chance to share your innovations with the NI community and network with NI leadership, trade press, industry leaders, and other category winners and finalists at the invitation-only awards ceremony during NIWeek 2017.
+This is your chance to share your innovations and network with the engineering community, NI leadership, industry leaders, editors from around the world, and other category winners and finalists at the invitation-only awards ceremony during NIWeek 2017 in Austin, Texas.

 2016: Setting World Records in 5G Wireless Research >